Brotherhood of Mutants: Exodus' Brotherhood

-In the "Heroes and Villains" arc that concluded Chuck Austen's run on X-Men, a new version of the Brotherhood appeared.
-The team was led by the powerful mutant Exodus, who had once been Magneto's herald, and its other members included Avalanche, Sabretooth (who had simply been hired by Exodus), and new members Black Tom Cassidy, Mammomax, Nocturne (who was revealed to be spying on the team), and Juggernaut (who was later revealed to be a mole).
-After Black Tom killed Juggernaut's friend Squid-Boy (who was attacking Juggernaut for his "apparent betrayal"), Juggernaut lashes out and tried to destroy the Brotherhood.
-After knocking Juggernaut and several other Brotherhood members unconscious, Exodus led his team to the Xavier Institute to claim revenge for the apparent death of Magneto.
-The entire team was defeated by the second Xorn, who sucked them into the "black hole" within his head; Nocturne was sucked in as well, and Juggernaut followed her.
-They eventually landed in Mojoworld, where the others sold Nocturne and Juggernaut to Mojo, for their freedom.
+In the "Heroes and Villains" arc that concluded Chuck Austen's run on X-Men, a new version of the Brotherhood is introduced.
+The team was led by Exodus, who had once been Magneto's herald, and includes Avalanche, Sabretooth (who had simply been hired by Exodus), and new members Black Tom Cassidy, Mammomax, Nocturne (who was revealed to be spying on the team), and Juggernaut (who was later revealed to be a mole).
+After Black Tom kills Juggernaut's friend Squid-Boy, Juggernaut lashes out and tries to destroy the Brotherhood.
+After knocking Juggernaut and several other Brotherhood members unconscious, Exodus leads his team to the Xavier Institute to claim revenge for the apparent death of Magneto.
+The entire team is defeated by Xorn, who sucks them into the "black hole" within his head.
+The Brotherhood sells Nocturne and Juggernaut to Mojo to escape.

 Sunspot's Brotherhood

-In Young X-Men, Donald Pierce, in disguise as Cyclops, deceives several X-Men in training into attacking what he dubs a new incarnation of the Brotherhood, which consists of Cannonball, Danielle Moonstar and Magma, all under the leadership of Sunspot, Lord Imperial of the Hellfire Club.
+In Young X-Men, Donald Pierce, in disguise as Cyclops, deceives several X-Men in training into attacking what he dubs a new incarnation of the Brotherhood, which consists of Cannonball, Danielle Moonstar and Magma, all under the leadership of Sunspot.
 However, this was just a manipulative ruse, and these four New Mutants were neither a team at the time nor conducting villainous activity.

 Red Queen's Sisterhood

-An all-female incarnation called the Sisterhood was formed by the "Red Queen"—revealed to be Madelyne Pryor—who recruited Martinique Jason, Lady Mastermind, Chimera, and the non-mutants Spiral and Lady Deathstrike.
-The Sisterhood was able to capture and brainwash the former X-Man Psylocke, making her a member also.
-Although being neither female nor a recruited member, former Hellions member Empath was revealed to be helping the team in their attack against the X-Men.
-The Red Queen is later lured into a trap set by Cyclops (Madelyne's former husband) and defeated.
-Psylocke broke free from her brainwashing and rejoined the X-Men.
-The other Sisterhood members all escape.
+An all-female incarnation called the Sisterhood was formed by the "Red Queen"—revealed to be Madelyne Pryor—who recruited Martinique Jason, Lady Mastermind, Chimera, Spiral, and Lady Deathstrike.
+The Sisterhood captures and brainwashes Psylocke, making her a member as well.
+The Red Queen is later lured into a trap set by Cyclops and defeated.
+Psylocke breaks free from her brainwashing and rejoins the X-Men, while the other Sisterhood members escape.

 Joseph's Brotherhood

-In the miniseries "Magneto: Not a Hero", Joseph is resurrected under unknown circumstances and forms a new Brotherhood of Mutants with Astra and mutated deformed versions of Blob, Mastermind, Quicksilver, Scarlet Witch, and Toad.
-It is soon revealed that the mutated versions of Blob, Mastermind, Quicksilver, Scarlet Witch, and Toad are clones created by Astra.
-All the clones were killed by Magneto.
+In the miniseries "Magneto: Not a Hero", Joseph is resurrected under unknown circumstances and forms a new Brotherhood of Mutants with Astra and deformed clones of Blob, Mastermind, Quicksilver, Scarlet Witch, and Toad.
+All the clones are later killed by Magneto.
 Joseph is defeated by Magneto and remanded to Utopia's X-Brig.